jeremychow99/EMMA/README.md

 6. Click on DETAILS for the new snapshot created
 7. Select RESTORE, tick all boxes, then click IMPORT OBJECTS

-### Starting the application
+### Starting the web application

-1. From folder root, navigate to frontend and install dependencies
+1. On the [frontend](https://github.com/jeremychow99/EMMA-frontend), install dependencies

 ```bash
 cd frontend